-By Meteorologist Chelsea Russ and Lisa Murray
+By Meteorologists Chelsea Russ and Lisa Murray

-Recently the islands of Vanuatu have been showing signs of increased volcanic activity.
+In recent years the islands of Vanuatu have been showing signs of increased volcanic activity.
 The New Zealand Metservice plays an important role in the monitoring of these volcanoes, as they are the Volcanic Ash Advisory Centre (VAAC Wellington) for the region, one of only 9 centres around the world as shown in the map below.
 If any of these volcanoes (or any others within the area of responsibility) were to emit a significant amount of ash during an eruption this would pose a threat to air traffic safety, and appropriate warnings would need to be issued to ensure the safety of aircraft and their occupants.

 Above is a map of the designated VAAC areas around the world.